gustavogutierrezutp/is304/vector.md

 - **Challenge**: Implement vector normalization

 **Test Case**: Create two 3D vectors representing points in space and perform all operations.

+*Answer at line 6 in lavector.cpp and test at line 251*

 ### Exercise 2: Matrix-Vector Multiplication Engine
 Create a `Matrix` class that uses your `LAVector` class internally to store rows: